 - Sift the flour into a large mixing bowl.
 Add salt.

-- Cut the butter into cubes and toss into flour.
+- Cut the chilled butter into cubes and toss into flour.
 Use your hands to combine the butter and flour until the flour is crumbly.

-- Add the eggs and cold water.
+- Add the eggs and cold water to the dough.

 - Use your hands to knead the pastry dough till it forms into a ball.
 Do not over-knead.